alexrainman/ga-feedback/README.md

-# Google Analytics Feedback Plugin for Xamarin
+# Google Analytics Feedback plugin for Xamarin

 ## Receive Feedback simply by using Google Analytics

-* Easy to install
+* Easy to install and use
 * Integrated with your Google Analytics data

 ## How it works